Leaking/WeGit/README.md

 - Setting Module

-# APK
+# How to get a APK

-1. Download WeGit from 腾讯应用宝、Google play、360应用商店
+- Download WeGit from 腾讯应用宝、Google play、360应用商店

-2. You can download an apk from [here](https://github.com/Leaking/WeGit/raw/master/screenshot/WeGit_v2.0.apk)
+- You can download an apk from [here](https://github.com/Leaking/WeGit/raw/master/screenshot/WeGit_v2.0.apk)

-3. You can also scan the below QR code to download apk in your mobile phone.
+- You can also scan the below QR code to download apk in your mobile phone.

 <img src="https://github.com/Leaking/GithubKnife/blob/master/screenshot/apk.jpg" width="340" />